Skip advert

 Advertisement - Article continues below

-There’s immense traction – always a strong suit of 911s, given their weight distribution – and the electronically controlled differential lock and torque vectoring in this PDK-equipped car works very well.
-Out of slow corners, there’s that satisfying sense of the car’s tail hunkering down and propelling itself forward.
-With such smooth power and torque delivery, it flatters your own throttle control, too.
-Despite the lower gearing, it’s rare to overwhelm the rear tyres.
-Rare to miss an apex at the front too: the GT3’s front axle is keen, and if you do ever begin to blur into understeer, easing off and tweaking the wheel quickly brings it into line.
+Traction is immense – always a strong suit of 911s, given their weight distribution, of course – and the electronically controlled differential lock and torque vectoring in this PDK-equipped car work very well.
+Out of slow corners, there’s that satisfying sense of the car’s tail hunkering down and it propelling itself forward.

-Despite all that grip, it’s still a playful car if you want it to be.
-If anything, on the sticky tyres it feels overgripped and perhaps some drivers might crave a wilder car with more sledgehammer torque delivery but this isn’t that kind of car: the combination of precise, neat and tidy handling yet a malleable balance at the limit remains one of the GT3’s key strengths.
+Despite all that grip, it’s still a car with plenty of tactility and adjustability.
+Perhaps a certain type of driver might crave a wilder car with a more sledgehammer torque delivery, but this isn’t that kind of car: the combination of precise, neat and tidy handling yet a malleable balance at the limit remains one of the GT3’s key strengths.

 Advertisement - Article continues below